MathewKeeling/PyModl/README.md

 ## Changelog

+### Version 0.2275
+* Hilarious version numbers
+* Cleaned up resources.
+(Modes, Keys, Alphabet)
+* Help from M.S. using delegation to clean up the methods in generateNoteLibrary.py

 ### Version 0.225
 * Fixed the getScale.py function to not produce unintelligble messes of output
 * Added pretty print and better naming of output.